INFJs find beauty in everything but we’re not easily impressed.

-As an INFJ, the word “balance” has been scribbled throughout my journals for years.
-It always finds its way to the top of things I want to achieve, and it is something I think about quite often.
+As an INFJ, I’ve scribbled the word “balance” throughout my journals for years.
+It always finds its way to the top of the list of things I want to achieve, but it never quite seems to happen.

 Wherever you are, fellow INFJ, I hope reading this makes you feel less alone, and that you are patient with yourself as you learn to find the beauty in feeling things so deeply.